Celtic Art Archival Prints

 Bradley W. Schenck

-hen you place an order, they process your payment, then manufacture the goods and ship them to you; if there's a problem with the order, they handle the return and refund, if needed.
+When you place an order, they process your payment, then manufacture the goods and ship them to you.
+If there's a problem with the order they handle the return and refund, if needed.

 Nobody keeps inventory - in addition to being like desktop publishing, it's a little like fast food.
 Without the cholesterol.